The partition algebra and the plethysm coefficients I: stability and Foulkes' conjecture: Schur--Weyl duality

 \section{Schur--Weyl duality}

 Classical Schur--Weyl duality is the relationship between the general linear and symmetric groups over tensor space.
-To be more specific, let $\mathbb{C}^{mn}$ be an $mn$-dimensional complex vector space and let $(\mathbb{C}^{mn})^{\otimes r}$ denote its $r$\textsuperscript{th} tensor power, which we refer to as {\em tensor space}.
-The symmetric group $\mathfrak{S}_r$ acts on the right by permuting the factors.
-The general linear group, ${\rm GL}_{mn}$, acts on the left by matrix multiplication on each factor.
+The symmetric group acts on the right by permuting the factors.
+The general linear group acts on the left by matrix multiplication on each factor.
 These two actions commute and each generates the full centraliser of the other.
-We can restrict the action of ${\rm GL}_{mn}$ to the subgroup of all permutation matrices, $W_{mn}$, and ask what algebra appears on the other side of the duality?
-The answer is the partition algebra $P_r(m,n)$.
-Through this duality, the partition algebra governs the behaviour of the symmetric group as $mn\to \infty$ \cite{BDO15}.
-For the purposes of this paper, we shall be interested in how this allows us to understand plethysm coefficients via their stabilities in this limit.
+We can restrict the action of the general linear group to the subgroup of all permutation matrices and ask what algebra appears on the other side of the duality?
+The answer is the partition algebra.
+Through this duality, the partition algebra governs the stability phenomena of the symmetric group \cite{BDO15}.
+For the purposes of this paper, we shall be interested in how this allows us to understand certain plethysm coefficients via their stabilities in this limit.

+The purpose of this paper is to study the decomposition of the Foulkes module $\ind_{\Sym _m\wr \Sym _n}^{\Sym _{mn}} \CC$.
+We shall attempt to do this via Schur--Weyl duality with the partition algebra.
+In order to see the Foulkes module within the setting of Schur--Weyl duality, we must consider the left action of $\Sym _{mn}$ and the right action of $P_r(mn)$ on $(\mathbb{C}^{mn})^{\otimes r}$ (defined below).
+Here we have specialised the parameter of the partition algebra to $\delta=mn \in \NN$.